AhmedElsherbini/Nasal_CST_quick_checker/README.md

 * If something else, then we conclude that is an unclassified CST

-**As mentioned before, using top species to define CST can be over-simplifying in some cases.Therefore, I would recommend beside this tool, look at the Beta-diversity metric Weighted Unifrac (in a 2D fashion) using qiime2 (not phyloseq!).**
+**As mentioned before, using top species to define CST can be reductiveg in some cases.Therefore, I would recommend beside this tool, look at the Beta-diversity metric Weighted Unifrac (in a 2D fashion) using qiime2 (not phyloseq!).**

 ## Installation and Usage